bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 ## Git Commit Guidelines

 We have very precise rules over how our git commit messages can be formatted.
 This leads to more readable messages that are easy to follow when looking through the project history.
-But also, we use git commit messages to generate **Sublime File Icons** change log.
+But also, we use git commit messages to generate **A File Icon** change log.

 We use [**Angular JS commit guidelines**](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) (except scope notes: we don't need them).